 Here you can read all you need to know about Rugby Union.
-The positions, scrum, line out and the points system.
+The positions, scrum, lineout, and the point system.

 You play rugby with 15 players.
 There are two kinds of players.
 The Forwards are usually heavy and not very fast the numbers of the Forwards are numbers 1 to 8.
-And the backs numbers 9 to 15 these players are usually more lightly built and faster.
+The backs numbers 9 to 15 are usually more lightly built and faster.

-When the ball leaves the side of the field, a is awarded against the team which last touched the ball.
-Forward players from each team line up a metre apart, perpendicular to the touchline and between 5 m and 15 m from the touchline.
-The ball is thrown from the touchline down the centre of the lines of forwards by a player (usually the hooker) from the team that did not play the ball into touch.
+When the ball leaves the side of the field, a lineout is awarded against the team which last touched the ball.
+Forward players from each team line up a meter apart, perpendicular to the touchline and between 5 m and 15 m from the touchline.
+The ball is thrown from the touchline down the center of the lines of forwards by a player (usually the hooker).
 The exception to this is when the ball went out from a penalty, in which case the side who gained the penalty throws the ball in.
 Both sides compete for the ball and players may lift their teammates.
 A jumping player cannot be tackled until they stand and only shoulder-to-shoulder contact is allowed; deliberate infringement of this law is dangerous play and results in a penalty kick.

 Rugby union is played with two teams of 15 players.
 The team that has the most points wins the match.
 Points can be scored in several ways: a try, scored by grounding the ball in the in-goal area (between the goal line and the dead-ball line), is worth 5 points and a subsequent conversion kick scores 2 points; a successful penalty kick or a drop goal each score 3 points.
 The values of each of these scoring methods have been changed over the years.